 On the outskirts of Cap Breton you’ll discover the Forest of Gascogne – you can’t miss it as it spans over a million hectares and occupies 45 % of the surface of Aquitaine, Gironde, the Landes and Lot–et–Garonne.
 Originally the forest was planted to extract pine resin, but now much of the wood is cut commercially.

-Capbreton is a conveniently placed spot to base yourself for your holidays, Biarritz, and St Jean de Luz lying a short trip south, with Bordeaux and the rolling hills of Madiran to your north and east – you are spoilt for choice!
+Capbreton is a conveniently placed spot to base yourself for your holidays, Biarritz, and St Jean de Luz lie a short trip south, with Bordeaux and the rolling hills of Madiran to your north and east – you are spoilt for choice!

-Address: Capbreton, Saint-Vincent-de-Tyrosse, Dax, Landes, Aquitaine, 40130 || GPS: latitude 43.6431, longitude -1.43111
+Address: Capbreton, Saint-Vincent-de-Tyrosse, Dax, Landes, Aquitaine, 40130, France || GPS: latitude 43.6431, longitude -1.43111

-Suggested tourist attractions to visit near Capbreton, France
+Sightseeing & tourist attractions to visit nearby

-- Marais d'Orx - site of natural beauty (6km)
+- Marais d'Orx: site of natural beauty (6km)

-- Bayonne - secteur sauvegarde (17km)
+- Bayonne: secteur sauvegarde (17km)

-- Bayonne cathédrale St Marie (monuments on French pilgrim routes) - heritage site (17km)
+- Bayonne cathédrale St Marie (monuments on French pilgrim routes): heritage site (17km)

-- Anglet - ville fleurie 4* (19km)
+- Anglet: ville fleurie 4* (19km)

-- La Bastide-Clairence - most beautiful village (28km)
+- La Bastide-Clairence: most beautiful village (28km)

-- Courant de Huchet - site of natural beauty (28km)
+- Courant de Huchet: site of natural beauty (28km)

-Market days in Capbreton: Regular market(s) are held in Capbreton each every day except Monday.
+Regular market(s) are held in Capbreton each every day except Monday.
 (Markets are held in the morning unless stated.)